Skip to main content

 TREATMENT

-Selecting the most appropriate treatment options should involve consideration of:
+Selecting the most appropriate treatment options should involve consideration of the following:

 • Tumor location and characteristics